The Great Scenic Railway

 The Great Scenic Railway is a heritage-listed wooden roller coaster located at Luna Park Melbourne in Melbourne, Australia.
-The roller coaster is the oldest operating roller coaster in the Southern Hemisphere and the second-oldest in the world.
-The ride is one of only seven rollers coasters remaining that requires a brakeman to stand on the train.
+The roller coaster is the oldest continuously operating roller coaster in the world.
+The ride is one of only five roller coasters remaining that requires a brakeman to stand on the train.

 History

-The Great Scenic Railway opened in December 1912, making it the second-oldest operating roller coaster.
+The Great Scenic Railway opened in December 1912, and has remained continuously in use since, making it the oldest continuously operating roller coaster.
 The roller coaster was originally built with 65,674 m of Canadian Oregon pine.
 The roller coaster is regarded as an ACE Classic Coaster.
-The Great Scenic Railway and Luna Park Sydney’s Wild Mouse are the only two operating wooden roller coasters in Australia.
+The Great Scenic Railway, Luna Park Sydney’s Wild Mouse and Sea World's Leviathan are the only three operating wooden roller coasters in Australia.

 Characteristics

 The Great Scenic Railway is a 967 m long coaster which has a height of 16 m and a top speed of 60 kph.
 A brakeman is required in order to brake the roller coaster.